purplepixie/myrug/README.md

 Aspects of this work may have been created/augmented/assisted by AI tools.

+## Purpose

+When releasing software which uses MySQL databases we often want to migrate the schema to the new version.
+Some tools such as ORM do this for us if we use them but generally we need to think about how to **safely** perform the migration.
+This is especially an issue in expandable open-source where users may have also made changes to the schema.

+The MyRUG approach is to provide a tool that will handle intra-version migration either (a) by generating a version-to-version migration SQL script or (b) by exporting the new/current schema to JSON and being run at the install/client/customer end as part of the upgrade process to ensure the schema is up-to-date.
+Many options exist including being non-destructive to keep any changes made by the user.

 ## Features

 - **Export schemas** to JSON format for version control and backup